-A considerable part of the Nordic and Europe loan portfolio has undergone restructuring.
-As at 30 September 2010, only approx. 25% of the Europe and 14% of the Nordic loan balance were still on the watch list.
-The status of loan portfolios is categorised in the following manner:
+A considerable part of the Nordic and Europe Ioan portfolio has undergone restructuring.
+As at 30 September 2010, only approx. 25% of the Europe and 14% of the Nordic Ioan balance were still on the watch list.
+The status of Ioan portfolios is categorised in the following manner: